King's Gambit, Falkbeer Countergambit: Old Main Line: 3...e4

-This line fell out of favour after World War II, as Black encountered difficulties, with players eventually turning to the next idea.
+This line fell out of favor after World War II, as new resources for White were discovered, with players eventually turning to the next idea.
+More common now are transposition to the Modern Defense with 3...exf4 or 3...c6, the Nimzowitsch-Marshall Countergambit, but the line still sees some play.

+Common lines other than the main line (4.d3) include the Rubinstein Variation (4.Nc3 Nf6 5.Qe2) and the Nimzowitsch Variation (4.Bb5+).
+The line 4.d3 Nf6 5.Nc3 Bb4 6.Bd2 e3 is known as the Morphy Gambit.

-Nimzovich Variation: 3...c6
+Nimzowitsch-Marshall Countergambit: 3...c6

 This has become the most commonly played move after 3.exd5, with its most notable advocate being John Nunn.
-It is usually attributed to Aron Nimzowitsch, who successfully played it in Spielmann–Nimzovich, Munich 1906.
-Frank Marshall actually introduced the move to master play, however, at Ostend 1905, defeating Richard Teichmann in 34 moves.
+It is usually attributed to Aron Nimzowitsch, who successfully played it in Spielmann–Nimzowitsch, Munich 1906.
+However, Frank Marshall actually introduced the move to master play, defeating Richard Teichmann in 34 moves at Ostend 1905.
 Annotating that game in his 1914 book Marshall's Chess "Swindles", Marshall described his 3...c6 as "An innovation."